azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 ```

 > <b>NOTE:</b>
-      > Use '-ResetLastUpdate' switch only when you want to reset the timer to current time on the last update on the credential.
+      > Use '-ResetLastUpdate' switch only when you want to reset the timer on the last update on the credential to current time.

 ### Use Remove-AzSKTrackedCredential to deboard a credential from AzSK tracking